 - Remember important info

-Here are a few phases to learn
+Here are a few phrases to learn

 Always start with “Hey Google” or “Ok Google” and followed by a command or question.